Castro19/authorization-and-authentication/docs/preparation.md

 # Present Steps (for me)

+## Intro

+- Explain overview of project, what it is, what it does, and what it will showcase
+  - A full stack MERN web app hosted on HTTP (build web app before I attack it)
+  - Implements auth & RBAC with the ability for users to create secrets that they can share w/ other users on the app
+- Authentication, RBAC, and and XSS attack

 ## Authentication (bcrypt and JWT)

 1. Show the empty array for the mongoDB schema including users and secrets